 Questions & Responses

 We saw on your website that you are part of the London Hoarding Treatment Group.
 Would you please tell us about it?

 The London Hoarding Treatment Group began in 2005.
 It meets once a month and is open to individuals who are self-diagnosed with a hoarding problem.
-It is also open to other family members.
+Attendees self-refer to the group and it is also open to other family members.
 The group often has people pop in from Australia and the Netherlands.
 This group has become a model for other peer run support groups.

 How is the treatment group set up?

-The treatment group has a once a month meeting and everyone has a buddy or accountability partner.
+The group was set up after a national radio programme ‘ All in the Mind” interviewed me and there was high demand from individuals seeking help.
+To increase access working an conjunction with OCD Action a charity for those with OCD issues treatment group was set up in 2005.
+The treatment group has a once a month meeting and everyone is encouraged to have a buddy or accountability partner to help them deal with their clutter and hoarding issues.
 Sometimes the buddy can be ruthless with their critique but its OK because they are operating on the same playing field.
 The critique is accepted as helpful and not negative.

 Do people accurately report the severity of their hoard?

 No, they tend to overreport.
 They tend to say it’s “so awful.”
 Then I am happy to go in and say “No, it’s not so bad.”

 Each group session, individuals review their previous month’s homework and task and new homework is set helping them deal with their underlying factors that perpetuate their problem.
 The use of visual methods is very important and people bring in pictures of their home and they tell the story about their situation using their picture.
 They answer questions ie. How does this picture make you feel?
 How would you want it to be different?
 What impact has it had on your relationships?

 The picture provides an emotional distance from the “stuff”.
 They can unpack the hoard by talking through the picture.
 These peer run support groups raise awareness for other professionals as well.